yolong-lin/yolong-lin/README.md

 - 🌱 Currently interested in database, like MySQL and PostgreSQL

 ---
-Side project in my free time:
+Projects that can't find in github:
 - wootalk-clone: https://web-for-chat.herokuapp.com/
 - line-bot: https://lin.ee/2qlTlDX
   - Type `新聞` to get random news from https://news.pts.org.tw/